Arri: Early history

-Rise and Appeasement under National Socialism 1926–1938
+Rise and Appeasement under Nazi Rule (1926–1938)

 In its early years, ARRI grew steadily: by 1927, the company had 20 employees, and five years later, it had already doubled that number.

 When August Arnold and Robert Richter were not using their technology to produce films or segments for the newsreel (Wochenschau), they rented out their equipment to other film producers for a fee.
 This idea of renting equipment would later lead to the founding of ARRI Rental, now a major branch of ARRI's global business.

 In 1928, the company developed the KINARRI 16, the first 16mm camera—a hand-cranked amateur model soon replaced by an improved version with a spring mechanism.
 In 1934, ARRI released a mobile sound camera, but due to patent issues, it was only used for the production of two films.

 From 1927 onward, the company filmed the Reichsparteitage of the NSDAP, and after the party took power in Germany, ARRI ingratiated itself by sending letters presenting the firm as a longtime supporter.
 Richter and Arnold both joined the NSDAP in 1933.
 They hoped to gain protection, commissions, and recommendations for the renewed production of feature films under party-affiliated organizations.

-The company hired committed Nazis as directors and screenwriters, but after only three films in 1934–35, ARRI's brief return to feature film production ended.
+The company hired directors and screenwriters who were aligned with the cultural policies of Nazi Germany, but after only three feature films produced in 1934–35 it abandoned feature-film production.
+These films were Grenzfeuer (1934), written and directed by Hanns Beck-Gaden; Die Frauen vom Tannhof (1934), directed by Franz Seitz Sr. from a screenplay by Joseph Dalmann; and Es waren zwei Junggesellen (1935), directed by Seitz, with a screenplay by Dalmann and Joe Stöckel.

 In 1938, ARRI was commissioned to shoot a film documenting the destruction of the Old Main Synagogue in Munich.

 In 1937, ARRI presented the ARRIFLEX 35 at the Leipzig Spring Fair, the first mass-produced reflex film camera.
 Engineer Erich Kästner played a decisive role, bringing the rotating mirror shutter to production readiness in motion picture cameras.
 For the first time, the ARRIFLEX 35 allowed users to view the precise frame and focus distribution through the viewfinder without parallax error.

 The basic design of this camera is still used today in ARRI's digital ALEXA line.